 Receipt of categorical assistance will not disqualify a person from receiving general assistance if the applicant is otherwise eligible.
 Benefits received from other assistance programs will be considered as income when determining need, with the exception of Food Stamps, which will not be counted as income or resources or otherwise taken into consideration when determining need (7 U.S.C. § 2017 (b)).

 In addition, any fuel assistance (HEAP/ECIP) received by an applicant will not be considered as income; that is, the administrator will always compute the heating needs of an applicant who has received HEAP or ECIP as if that applicant paid all costs associated with his or her fuel needs (42 U.S.C. §8624(f)).
 The calculation of general assistance for heating energy needs when an applicant has received HEAP or ECIP shall be accomplished in accordance with subsection (c) under “Types of Income” at section 6.7 of this ordinance.
+For several additional exceptions please refer to the definition of “Income” in this ordinance (see page 7, subsection 4).

 Applicants or recipients must apply for other program benefits within 7 days after being advised in writing to do so by the general assistance administrator.
 Persons who, without just cause, make no good faith effort to obtain a potential resource will be disqualified from receiving assistance until they make a good faith effort to obtain the benefit (22 M.R.S.A. § 4317).